 - According to LA City/County of Native American Indian Commission, there are 14 federally recognized Native American tribes within the Greater LA Area

 - LA County is home to three Native American Indian tribes that predate the establishment of California missions

 "Being adopted as a child, you have so many questions, and you just want to do what you can to learn about where you come from and why you look different," Haatepah said.
 "I wanted to shave my head, have short hair.
 I wasn't proud of my roots or my features.
 I'd try to stay out of the sun to lighten my skin."

 This kind of response toward Native features, or the desire to assimilate into whiteness, is not uncommon among Native American and Indigenous communities.
-But with the help and support of one of their dads, Haatepah and his brother located their birth family and discovered they were of Kumeyaay and Chichimeca descent.
+But with the help and support of one of their dads, Haatepah and his brother located their birth family and discovered they were of Chichimeca descent.

 Haatepah explained that the more he learned about his heritage, the more he came to feel proud of it rather than ashamed.
 But the other father wasn't as supportive about their journey of embracing their heritage.